Order Rodents (Rodentia)

 The prolonged grunting sounds of a female

-The calls of a calf Call-over among offspring calling for a mother and hinds calling for their young
+Call-over among offspring calling for a mother and hinds calling for their young

 Calls of a herd counting hundreds animals; permanent low rumbling of females calling for their young